MCRen88/AI_Trade_Central/README.md

 No Commercial copying allowed

 # Make Profit by Trading using AI
-Help Traders Make Money Daily and Before & after earnings release/call
+Help Traders Make Money Daily and Before & After earnings release/call

 ### Indices, Sectors Sentiments
     -trade indices and sectors based on current earnings sentiment trends of companies in the sector or indices